These 7 exciting iPhone 13 rumors suggest you should wait to upgrade

 - An always-on display mode, similar to the Apple Watch

-Standard disclaimer applies: All the above are based on rumors from industry analysts, supply chain sources, and often-pseudonymous Twitter leakers.
+Standard disclaimer applies: All of the above are based on rumors from industry analysts, supply chain sources, and often-pseudonymous Twitter leakers.
 Some of these features may not materialize, and Apple may have successfully kept other features secret.

-All of which means you should probably just wait and see at this point unless your current phone doesn’t work any more.
-Or better yet, buy a used or refurbished iPhone instead and take yourself out of the tech product hype cycle entirely.
+All of which means you should probably just wait and see at this point, unless your current phone doesn’t work any more.
+Or better yet, buy a used or refurbished iPhone instead, and take yourself out of the tech product hype cycle entirely.